WauSoft/GalaxyLeague/REBALANCING.md

 ### Order of actions matters

-As long as a character is 'producing a zone', they can aid.
-Unless that character failed an aid prior.
+As long as a player is 'producing a zone', they can aid.
+Unless that player failed an aid prior.

 The following are allowed